sparkfiresprairie/capl/README.md

 2. Order: Renderer must perform updates to an image pixel in circle input order.
 That is, if circle 1 and circle 2 both contribute to pixel P, any image updates to P due to circle 1 must be applied to the image before updates to P due to circle 2.

-Our job is to write the fastest, correct CUDA renderer implementation you can.
+Our job is to write the fastest, correct CUDA renderer implementation we can.

 Our CUDA renderer's [[cudaRenderer.cu](./lab2/render/cudaRenderer.cu)] result is as follows: